bookshelfdave/metadave.github.io/content/post/git_crypt_autolock.md

 +++

-I've been using [Git Crypt](https://www.agwa.name/projects/git-crypt/) to work with a few secure git repos [at work](https://mozilla.github.io/meao/).
+I've been using [Git Crypt](https://www.agwa.name/projects/git-crypt/) with a few secure git repos [at work](https://mozilla.github.io/meao/).
 It works well and is easy to use.

 The one thing that occasionally wakes me up in the middle of the night is wondering if I've locked a repo when I'm finished with it.
 To help with this issue, I threw together a quick `bash` function using `at` and `wall`.
 I use this on both Debian Linux and OSX.